ervinjahic65/task/README.md

 #I divided this project into several components and added one component at a time.
 It's great that I had all the css. the downside is that I didn't have all the pictures, so I had to find some pictures.
-It took me two days to do the task.
+It took me two days to do the task, plus three days for responsive design later on.

 # <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------- -->